↩ Back

 Peter and Heather Tinsman were all smiles the day they picked up their new King Air C90GTx.

-After deciding to learn in a turboprop over a piston-twin, Tinsman asked his instructor if he could earn his multi-engine rating in a KING AIR turboprop.
+After deciding to learn in a turboprop over a piston-twin, Tinsman asked his instructor if he could earn his multi-engine rating in a King Air®.

 “No one had ever asked the instructor that before, but he didn’t see any reason why not.
 On my first flight in a King Air 90, I remember thinking ‘this is fantastic.’
 Compared to my Mooney, it was so responsive, so stable.
 I loved it,” Tinsman said.